IgStefano/buzzplans/README.md

 ## How to Run It 🌐

 After cloning the repository, please run `npm install && npm run build && npm run start`.
-It should open up the project on `http:localhost:3000`.
+It should open up the project on `http://localhost:3000`.

 ## Testing 🧪

 Buzzplans has tests written for it using Cypress.
-To run them, please use `npm run test:e2e`.
+To run them, please use `npm run test:e2e` with the project open on `http://localhost:3000`.

 ## Miscellaneous 🗂️